Rainyan/userscript-weebkiller/README.md

 # userscript-weebkiller

-If a YouTube live stream's title is in Japanese, weed out all the comments that aren't.
+If a YouTube live stream's title is in Japanese, weed out all the live chat comments that aren't.

 The code is based on Emubure's "Flow Youtube Chat" userscript, which apparently has since been forked [to here](https://github.com/gepz/userscript/tree/main/packages/flow-youtube-chat).